 How a file becomes a signed root.

 BitSeal is a client-side integrity service.
-Files are chunked and hashed in the browser, a BLAKE3 Merkle tree is assembled, and only the 32-byte Merkle root is signed by the Authority with Ed25519.
-Web and CLI produce the same manifest, so a seal of the same bytes yields the same root everywhere.
+Files are chunked and hashed in the browser, a BLAKE3 Merkle tree is assembled, and the Authority signs the manifest with Ed25519.
+Web and CLI produce the same manifest format, so a seal of the same bytes yields the same root everywhere.

 The three stages